 The bark was delicious and the butt came apart nicely.
 Most of the butt was shredded but I kept one of the muscles intact for some nice looking slices.

 This cook was extremely easy and turned out some great barbecue.
 Don’t be afraid to play around with a rotisserie on you Weber gas grills.
-If you need help finding the correct rotisserie for your Weber Spirit, Genesis or Summit the linked post will show you what you need.
 This other post can help give you more ideas on fun stuff to throw on your Weber rotisserie.

 And for your viewing pleasure….here is a quick little video of that pork butt spinning on the Weber Genesis rotisserie.